kikulikov/laws/README.md

 # laws

-`ls` for AWS EC2 instances to list them in a short table format.
-Allows to filter nodes by tag or name.
+**ls** for AWS EC2 instances to list them in a short table format.

+Allows to filter nodes by tag and name.
 Shorthand alternative to `aws ec2 describe-instances --filters "Name=tag:environment,Values=qa" | jq ".Reservations[].Instances[].PrivateIpAddress"`

 ## Examples